massimo-nocentini/on-python/README.md

 - [ ] __Python 3 Metaprogramming__ ([folder][project:metaprogramming])
   by _David Beazley_.

+# References

+Some bookkeeping of stuff we hit on:

 ## Official

 - [PEP 8 -- Style Guide for Python Code][pep8]